AlessandroLongo23/TilingLife/static/theory/tilings-and-automata.md

 Periodic tilings repeat in a regular pattern, while aperiodic tilings (like Penrose tilings) do not have translational symmetry.

+For now, we only have $k$-uniform periodic tilings available, but in the future we plan on introducing different types and ways to construct them.

 ## Generation Method

 In this application, we generate tilings using a systematic approach based on mathematical rules: